Stop Building Worthless Software

 No, you aren't.

-There is this massive lie going around that "Vibes" are the new moat.
-That if you just "vibe code" a beautiful interface, you win.
+There is this massive lie that if you just “ship fast” or “out-iterate everyone,” you’ll win.

 Stop it.